li3tuo4/mibench-riscv/README.md

 # mibench-riscv
-This repo is aimed for experimenting RISC-V reltaed research
+This repo is aimed for experimenting RISC-V research

 ## New branch rv64-newlibc
 Makefile is modified to target rv64.